GoInterject/GoInterject.github.io/wDeveloper/L-Dev-EditingDataSave.md

 title: "Develop: Editing Data Save"
 layout: custom
 keywords: [developer, example, walkthrough, SQL, SSMS, Data Portal, data connection, data save]
-description: In this example you will create a simple data save using the Customer Aging Detail report and the Northwind Customers data source.
+description: In this example you will walkthrough the steps in order to Save Data using the Interject Function ReportSave.
+In this Editing Data Save example, you will set up a data save that will allow you to edit a customer's contact name and title right from within the Excel report.
 ---
 * * *